We use cookies on this site to enhance your experience.

 Yes, your spouse, along with your children, can apply for visitor visas but your spouse will not be able to work in Canada.

-No, a PAL is not required if you need to extend your study permit.
+No, a PAL is not required for undergraduate or graduate students if you need to extend your study permit.
 See the IRCC website for the full list of who does not require a PAL.

 Yes.
 The changes announced by the IRCC do not impact study permit extensions or renewals.
 If you have questions about extending or renewing your study permit, contact us at laurierinternational@wlu.ca.